spatialos/gdk-for-unity/docs/content/connecting-to-spatialos.md

   * Connecting server-workers to a cloud deployment.
   * The special case of connecting a client-worker to a cloud deployment from the Unity Editor for debugging.

 **Note:** You usually connect client-workers to a cloud deployment via the Locator connection flow (outlined below) but you may want to use the Receptionist connection flow for debugging from your Unity Editor.
 In this case you use the Receptionist service connection flow via `spatial cloud connect external <deploymentname>`.
-See the SpatialOS documentation to find out more about [`spatial cloud connect external <deploymentname> ](https://docs.improbable.io/reference/13.3/shared/spatial-cli/spatial-cloud-connect-external#spatial-cloud-connect-externall).
+See the SpatialOS documentation to find out more about [`spatial cloud connect external <deploymentname>`](https://docs.improbable.io/reference/13.3/shared/spatial-cli/spatial-cloud-connect-external#spatial-cloud-connect-externall).

 ### Locator connection flow
 Use the Locator service connection flow
-  * Connecting a client-worker to a cloud deployment via the SpatialOS Launcher - [see SpatialOS documentation on the Launcher] (https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher).
+  * Connecting a client-worker to a cloud deployment via the SpatialOS Launcher - [see SpatialOS documentation on the Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher).

 ## How do I connect via the Receptionist service flow?